SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Conclusion

 We are currently working to further accelerate SlabLU in two regards: \begin{enumerate} \item By maintaining a rank structured format for the blocks in the reduced coefficient matrix $\mtx{T}$, the memory footprint of the scheme is reduced.
 Moreover, such a shift gives the scheme linear complexity in the regime where the PDE is kept fixed as $N$ increases.
-(As opposed to the ``fixed number of points per wavelength'' scaling that is the gold standard for oscillatory problems.) \item By replacing the sequential solve in the factorization of the reduced coefficient matrix $\mtx{T}$ by an odd-even ordering where every other block is eliminated in a hierarchical fashion, much higher parallelism can be attained. \end{enumerate} Both accelerations would in principle be helpful for 2D problems, but a key point of the current manuscript is that neither turned out to be necessary -- very high efficiency and essentially linear scaling is maintained up to $N \approx 10^8$.
+(As opposed to the ``fixed number of points per wavelength'' scaling that is the gold standard for oscillatory problems.) \item By replacing the sequential solve in the factorization of the reduced coefficient matrix $\mtx{T}$ by an odd-even ordering where every other block is eliminated in a hierarchical fashion, much higher parallelism can be attained. \end{enumerate} Both accelerations would in principle be helpful for 2D problems, but a key point of the current manuscript is that neither turned out to be necessary -- very high efficiency and essentially linear scaling is maintained up to $N \approx 10^8$ using GPU acceleration and dense linear algebra to factorize $\mtx T$.
 In \textit{three dimensions}, however, the situation is different.
-Here the blocks in the reduced coefficient matrix $\mtx{T}$ hold $\approx N^{2/3}$ nodes, versus $\approx N^{1/2}$ in 2D.
+Here the blocks in the reduced coefficient matrix $\mtx{T}$ hold $\sim N^{2/3}$ nodes, versus $\sim N^{1/2}$ in 2D.
 This forces us to maintain the rank structured representations of these blocks throughout the computation, in part for purposes of computational speed, but primarily to keep storage requirements from becoming excessive.
-The extension of SlabLU to 3D is in progress, but tentative numerical experiments demonstrate excellent scalability in both shared and distributed memory environments.
-This work will be reported at a later time.
+Recent work from the authors on the randomized black-box compression and factorization of $\mathcal H^2$-matrices with strong admissility features useful algorithms and preliminary experiments for compressing the sub-blocks of $\mtx T$ for thin 3D slab domains \cite{yesypenko2023randomized}.
+The extension of SlabLU to 3D is in progress, and the work will be reported at a later time.

-\textbf{Acknowledgements} Anna would like to thank her dad, Andriy, for gifting her the RTX-3090 GPU.